 - Paid Parental Leave (PPL)

-- termination and genuine redundancy payments
+- the tax-free part of genuine redundancy payments

 For a more detailed list of exempt wages, refer to Part 4 of the Payroll Tax Act.